Does Student Financial Aid Count as Income for Benefits?

 Student loans do not count as income for Medicaid.
 However, any excess funding deposited into your bank account could make you ineligible if you reside in a state that has not expanded eligibility under the Affordable Care Act.

-• In expansion states, you qualify based on income alone if under 138% of the Federal Poverty Level (FPL), with no resource limitations.
+• In expansion states, you qualify based on income alone if you are under 138% of the Federal Poverty Level (FPL) and have no resource limitations.

 • In non-expansion states, you qualify based on income and other factors, including countable resources.